trothaar/100-days-of-code/r1-log.md

 ## Captain's Log

+### R1D35 - January 28, 2018
+Finished the Week 1 assignments in the Building Web Applications in PHP Coursera course.
+Learned about the request-response cycle.
+Weeks 2 and 3 are a review of HTML and CSS, so I'll probably blow through those quickly.

 ### R1D34 - January 27, 2018
 Starting over again after falling off the wagon for a while.
 I've been struggling because my ultimate goal is to get into the technical aspects of cyber security.
 Currently, I'm a cyber security copywriter; I don't want to do this forever.
 I've been trying to figure out how to get from where I am now, to where I want to go.
 Everyone I ask gives me different advice, and some of it is not realistic for me; I can't afford to work unpaid internships, for example.